Mathematical Foundations of AI & ML

 • Sharp minima memorize training data specifics — poor transfer to unseen data.

-• This connects landscape geometry to the bias-variance tradeoff of Unit 7 [@goodfellow2016deep].
+• This connects landscape geometry to the bias-variance tradeoff of Unit 8 (Goodfellow et al. 2016).

 Learning rate schedules